smishraIOV/boltz-core/Using-Testnet-Api.md

 ## Prelims

 * The usual `npm install` first.
-* To pay for gas a create a file `.testnet.seed-phrase` with a "12-word" *mnemonic* (makes sure the first 2 accounts have some tRBTC).
+* To pay gas for transactions create a file `.testnet.seed-phrase` with a "12-word" *mnemonic* (makes sure the first 2-3 accounts have some tRBTC).

 ## Tools used (other options available)

 * Postman for API calls
-* Phoenix mobile lightning wallet (tesnet APK available for android only)
+* Phoenix mobile lightning wallet (testnet APK available for android only)
     * tried Electrum wallet too on testnet, but had trouble paying and receiving invoices with Boltz.
+    * You can try Alby or www.htlc.me
 * https://lightningdecoder.com/
     * Paste a lightning invoice here to isolate the `preimagehash` (which is called the `payment hash` here).
-    * When creating a normal submarine swap, we need the `preimagehash`` to lock RBTC to the contract.
+    * When creating a normal submarine swap, we need the `preimagehash` of the invoice before we can lock RBTC to the contract.

 ## How to Swap LN-BTC for RBTC ('reverse' submarine swap)
+The idea here is for us to pay Boltz LN-BTC using an invoice they will provide and we can claim RBTC later.

-Create a preimage and then hash it.
+First task is to create a preimage and then hash (sha256) it.
 Save the preimage for claiming later.
 One way to do this is to use

 ```
 npx hardhat test test/genPreimageHash.spec.ts